jsiu1248/golf_stat_tracker/readme.md

 	- Trying out how to calculate was difficult.
 I was debating if I should have used the practice table or the round table.
 Most likely it needed to be the round table.
 And, I could have had two columns: sand_success and sand_total.

-"Proximity to Hole Average" was in text from the API.
+- "Proximity to Hole Average" was in text from the API.
 In further iterations, I may be able to do some conversion in order to utilize that data.
-"Birdies Per Round" can also be included after the "Holes" Table is make in a further iteration.
+- "Birdies Per Round" can also be included after the "Holes" Table is make in a further iteration.
-"Sand Save Percentage" will be included soon.
+- "Sand Save Percentage" will be included soon.
-With "Scoring Average," I'll have to double check if I actually pulled the data for it.
-I'll have to include it soon "Average Scores" with Pars 3,4,5 wasn't able to made because there are a design flaw.
+- With "Scoring Average," I'll have to double check if I actually pulled the data for it.
+I'll have to include it soon.
+- "Average Scores" with Pars 3,4,5 wasn't able to made because there are a design flaw.
 A table that has all of the pars for each hole needs to be made.
 After that table is made then I will need to calculate the averages.
 It was a good lesson to go back to the requirements to double check if I missed anything.
-"Score on every hole" "Putt on Every hole"- I can have it for a further iteration.
+- "Score on every hole" "Putt on Every hole"- I can have it for a further iteration.
 However, how it is built right now it feels cumbersome to extract the data.
 Such a graph would be easier when using Dash or Flask
 - Check if the API has fairway hit data
 - Currently, I can't select certain players to compare myself to.
 I plan to utilize Dash for this feature later.
 - I'm still figuring out how I can improve by tracking my goals